ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model.md

 ```

     ## [1] "Running primary model"
-    ## [1] "Calculating model chi-square"
     ## [1] "Calculating CFI"
     ## [1] "Calculating Standardized Results"

-    ## Warning in lav_partable_flat(FLAT, blocks = "group", meanstructure = meanstructure, : duplicated elements in model syntax have been ignored:
-    ##      V1 ~~ V2

-    ## Warning in lav_object_post_check(object): lavaan WARNING: the covariance matrix of the residuals of the observed
-    ##                 variables (theta) is not positive definite;
-    ##                 use lavInspect(fit, "theta") to investigate.

     ## [1] "Calculating SRMR"
     ## elapsed
-    ##   4.736
+    ##   0.853
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0367078980491331 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  Inf .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.036707898049133 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.29447064580018 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
     ## pgc_commonfactor.model): A difference greater than .025 was observed pre-